-The RBOC Contractor shall upgrade the operating system and databases in accordance with the approved Software Configuration Management Plan, if the Joint Board requires an upgrade through the end of the RBOC Contract at no additional cost to the Joint Board.
+The RBOC Contractor shall upgrade the operating system and databases to their current versions in accordance with the approved Software Configuration Management Plan, if the Joint Board requires an upgrade through the end of the RBOC Contract at no additional cost to the Joint Board.
 All patches shall be current.
-Test results and proof of compatibility shall be included as part of the upgrade analysis as part of the submittal for approval to the Joint Board.
+Testing results and proof of compatibility shall be included as part of the upgrade analysis as part of the submittal for approval to the Joint Board.